|

 Prepare a list of questions prior to the interview,

-responses.
-Create a list of notes along with the questions
+expected responses.
+Create a list of notes along with

 2. Research Interview Subject